How It Works

 Risk Rating Assets

-As discussed above, The Medici Project rates all Crypto Assets before deciding on which ones make the final cut in our portfolio.
+The Medici Project rates all Crypto Assets before deciding on which ones make the final cut.
 This process allows us to carefully remove any assets that might increase the risk of capital loss.
-Of course, we can never guarantee total protection from loss of capital, but we can promise to do our best.
+Remember, we can never guarantee total protection from loss of capital, but we have built systems to minimize risk.

 In a traditional centralized architecture, if you experience one point of failure (i.e. someone hacks you), you are basically done for; they can access everything.
-So, we decided to use a revolutionary decentralized architecture.
-That means that your data is stored in a decentralized manner and can only be accessed by your specific key.
+So, we use a blend of traditional (centralized) and decentralized architecture to minimize the amount of data we hold; and of course, any data we do hold centrally is encrypted.